Icinga/icinga2/doc/3-troubleshooting.md

     register_printer_gen(None)
     end

+If you are getting the following error when running gdb, the `libstdcxx` printers are already preloaded in your environment and you can remove the duplicate import in your `~/.gdbinit` file.

+    RuntimeError: pretty-printer already registered: libstdc++-v6

 ### <a id="development-debug-gdb-run"></a> GDB Run

 Call GDB with the binary and all arguments and run it in foreground.

     # gdb --args /usr/sbin/icinga2 daemon -x debug

 > **Note**
 >
 > If gdb tells you it's missing debug symbols, quit gdb and install